Four ways that music calms your anxiety

 And if you MOVE along to the music then that’s even better!
 Find out how movement calms your anxiety here.

 Now that you know that music really can reduce your anxiety, I hope this inspires you to put on your favorite music whenever you are stressed or anxious.

 For more breathing, movement and rest techniques, hop on over to the Resources page.

-If you would like to ask me what Counselling or body psychotherapy is all about, I offer a FREE 20-minute discovery session by phone for new clients.
-You can also book this online by clicking the button below.
+If you would like to ask me what somatic psychotherapy is all about, I offer a FREE 15-minute discovery session by phone for new clients.